psonnera/xdrip.github.io/docs/install.md

 ### Hardware data source list

-If you haven't found the data source you were looking for in the wizard or you want to change it, you can select it from `Settings`.

-Touch the back button on your phone until you're back to the main screen.
+If you haven't found the data source you were looking for in the wizard or you want to change it, touch the back button on your phone until you're back to the main screen.
 Select the hamburger menu top left then `Settings`.

-Select Hardware data source.
+Select `Hardware data source`.

 <img src="../images/hamburger_menu.png" style="zoom:75%;" />